 Scope Your Project

-Identify the business problem, project objectives, datasets, and a champion from your company.
+Identify the business challenge, objectives, and datasets

 Participate in the Symposium

 Discover insights, models, and solutions developed by the team

 Choose the winning teams based on their ingenuity and strategic solutions